SabrinaHilmer/driverslogbook/README.md

 - Log each car ride with the expenses to fill up the car with its dedicated power source such as petrol or electricity
 - Get an overview of the expenses
 - Get an overview of the expenses charging the cars
+- Automatic recognition of receipt items when a receipt is scanned.

 # license & enhancements
 You may use this application as you wish.
 In case you wish to change anything, feel free to contact me which enhancements you'd like to see in a next release.
 This solution is for non-commercial use only.